jasp-stats/jasp-desktop/Docs/development/git-guide.md

 For those familiar with Git, please read our core principles found in the [Principles section at the bottom](#principles)

+### How often do I commit?
+You should commit often, don't think things like "I will commit later this week" or "I will just finish it up perfectly and then commit it".
+It makes sense to commit whenever you implement something, or at the end of the day or something.
+This way you minimize the amount of code you lose [if mishaps occur](#commit-your-changes).

 ## Prerequisites
 This guide assumes you have `git` installed [(instructions)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and that you have an account on `GitHub` [(make an account)](https://github.com/join).
 We recommend that you activate the two-factor authentication [(2FA instructions here)](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) procedure to secure your `GitHub` account.